-Join us for the 2023 NorthWest SPOR Collaborative Forum on Patient-Oriented Research, hosted by the Alberta SPOR SUPPORT Unit.
-This year’s theme is “Your Stories: Creating Impact Through Patient-Oriented Research“.
-This hybrid (in-person and online) event will include plenary panel sessions, workshop presentations, networking activities, a poster session, highlighted oral abstract presentations, and much more!
+Register now for the 2024 Northwest SPOR Collaborative Forum on Patient-Oriented Research (POR), hosted by the Alberta SPOR SUPPORT Unit.
+We are returning to a spring conference as we Reflect, Reimagine, Refresh: The Future of POR.
+The Collaborative Forum will be held in-person in Calgary, Alberta from May 23-24, 2024.
+A live stream will be available.
+The event will include plenary panel sessions, workshop presentations, networking activities, a poster session, highlighted oral abstract presentations, and much more!

 Whether held in-person, virtually, or both, our annual conference provides inclusive capacity development opportunities in patient-oriented research (POR) towards the shared goals of increased access to high-quality health care and improved patient outcomes.
 This event is open to researchers, students, clinicians, patients and caregivers, health-system professionals, policymakers, and more.